sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

   module prefixes when a creatively chosen package name suffices.
 A quick `import Parsec` is more convenient than `import Text.ParserCombinators.Parsec`.
-Top level namespaces like `Control`, `Data`, `Text` rarely add anything.
+Top level namespaces like `Control`, `Data`, and `Text` rarely add anything.

 * *One import, batteries included.* Have one top-level module that exposes the biggest sane default of the library as possible.
-Requiring a user to import several modules to get even the most basic functionality is inconvenient.
+Requiring users to import several modules to get even the most basic functionality is inconvenient.
 A common trick is directly export the most important functions through the top-level module and expose everything else using module